 Tenei-Na (which means respectful) is a family friendly martial arts club that aims to help its students develop strength, speed, flexibility and discipline in a controlled and enjoyable environment for everyone.

-With three highly experienced instructors, all at black belt and above, Tenei-Na Karate can take you from beginner right to the very top of this popular and world famous Japanese martial art.
+With two highly experienced instructors at high black belt Tenei-Na Karate can take you from beginner right to the very top of this popular and world famous Japanese martial art.

 When Tenei-na Karate was first being discussed, the issue that stood out to the Instructors was that our main priority was the quality of Karate being taught.
 Together we had seen many clubs that were simply nothing more than a business, belts were handed out simply for turning up, and the clubs were concerned more with getting as many students as possible, not with the standard of the ones already paying them to learn.